pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

     The signature is explained in detail :ref:`below <parametrize_signature>`.

-The second argument of the parametrize decorator is an iterable.
-Each element of the iterable has to provide one value for each argument name in the signature.
+The second argument of the parametrize decorator is a list (or any iterable) which has as many elements as there are iterations over the task function.
+Each element has to provide one value for each argument name in the signature - two in this case.

 Putting all together, the task is executed three times and each run the path from the list is mapped to the argument ``produces`` and ``seed`` receives the seed.